dumingyu/dumingyu.github.io/_pages/cv.md

 Education
 ======
-* M.Eng. in Electrical and Computer Engineering, University of Victoria, 2018 - Present <br\> (Gapped due to Covid-19 from 2020-2022 and resumed from 2024 January term )
+* M.Eng. in Electrical and Computer Engineering, University of Victoria, 2018 - Present \
+  * Gapped due to Covid-19 from 2020-2022 and resumed from 2024 January term
+  * GPA: My university holds 9 scale, so it is 5.875/9, equivalently 3.33/4 .
 * B.Sc. in Computer Science, University of Victoria, 2014 - 2018

 Research experience
 ======
-* Blockchain Application in Electronic Health Records (EHR)\
+* Blockchain Application in Electronic Health Records (EHR) - From Sep/2018 to Dec/2018 \
+  Supervisor: Dr. Xiaodai Dong \
   Role: Research assistant
   * Feasibility Study: explored the application of blockchain technology to safeguard the integrity and security of EHR systems.
   * Literature Review: Conducted in-depth analysis of relevant academic papers and evaluated contemporary open-source blockchain frameworks.